jpmoo/anvil/ChatBot/README.md

 3. **Configure SSH**:
    - Enter the SSH host/IP address of your Vast.ai instance
    - Enter the SSH port (default: 22)
+   - Click "Initialize Inference Environment" to set up SSH, install dependencies, download models, upload adapters, and start the inference server

+4. **Configure Inference Server URL**:
+   - Enter the HTTP API URL for your inference server (e.g., `http://your-server-ip:8000`)
-   - Click "Test SSH Connection" to verify connectivity
+   - Click the test button to verify connectivity

-4. **Prepare vLLM**:
+   - The app will automatically retrieve authentication tokens if needed

+5. **Prepare Inference Server**:
-   - Once SSH is tested successfully, click "Prepare vLLM with Selected Model"
+   - Once SSH and URL are tested successfully, click "Prepare Inference Server with Selected Model"
    - The app will:
-     - Check if vLLM is running
+     - Upload the inference server script to the remote instance
      - Create remote model directories
      - Upload all version adapters
+     - Configure and start the FastAPI inference server via supervisor
-     - Create preparation scripts and model info files
+     - Monitor server startup and model loading

 ## How It Works